 Keratoconus

-World map of 24-hour relative average utilization of IPv4 addresses observed using ICMP ping requests as part of the Internet Census (Carna Botnet).
+World map of 24-hour relative average utilisation of IP addresses observed using ICMP ping requests as part of what is considered the last Internet Census like this that is possible (Carna Botnet).
 Key: from red (high), to yellow, green (average), light blue, and dark blue (low).

 Incidence and Carrier Frequency